johngarrett/garrepi-blog-posts/ipad-computing.md

 2. Screen Protector

 During school, I'm writing, sketching, and annotating all day.
-Nothing is more indicative of this than the 3 Pencil tips I've erroded through.
+Nothing is more indicative of this than the 3 Pencil tips I've eroded through.
 With a 20-something dollar "paper" screen protector, stylus input feel s great -- I never got the appeal of writing on a glass screen.

 3. Text Input